NBA Free Agents 2018: LeBron James, DeMarcus Cousins, More Rumors, Predictions

 New Orleans Pelicans All-Star free agent center DeMarcus Cousins received calls from the Pelicans and Los Angeles Lakers tonight once free agency began and is expected to have meetings scheduled with both teams soon, a source told ESPN's The Undefeated.

-As Cousins rehabs a surgically-repaired Achilles', he's likely looking at a short-term deal, and the Lakers may offer the max to bring stardom to the franchise.
+As Cousins rehabs a surgically repaired Achilles, he's likely looking at a short-term deal, and the Lakers may offer the max to bring stardom to the franchise.

-In a series sweep, the Pelicans dominated the Portland Trail Blazers as the (No. 6) lower seed with Cousins on the bench due to injury.
+In a series sweep, the Pelicans dominated the Portland Trail Blazers as the (No. 6) lower seed with Cousins on the bench because of injury.
 New Orleans may not push as hard for the four-time All-Star with Nikola Mirotic at the 4 spot.

 Prediction: Los Angeles Lakers sign DeMarcus Cousins.